dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 By default, <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> performs async-over-sync disposal, which means that it blocks the thread until the async disposal is complete.
 However, this can cause deadlocks if the disposal needs to run code on the same thread (because the thread is blocked while waiting).

-If you encounter hangs on Android with <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> you can enable an <xref:System.AppContext> switch in the `CreateMauiApp` method in *MauiProgram.cs*:
+If you encounter hangs on Android with <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> you should enable an <xref:System.AppContext> switch in the `CreateMauiApp` method in *MauiProgram.cs*:

 ```csharp
 AppContext.SetSwitch("BlazorWebView.AndroidFireAndForgetAsync", true);
 ```

-This switch enables <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> to fire and forget the async disposal that occurs, and as a result fixes the majority of the disposal deadlocks that can occur on Android.
+This switch enables <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> to fire and forget the async disposal that occurs, and as a result fixes the majority of the disposal deadlocks that occur on Android.

 > [!WARNING]
 > Enabling this switch means that disposal can return before all objects are disposed, which can cause behavioral changes in your app.
-The items that are disposed are partially Blazor's own internal types, but also app-defined types such as scoped services used within the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> portion of the app.
+The items that are disposed are partially Blazor's own internal types, but also app-defined types such as scoped services used within the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> portion of your app.

 ::: moniker-end